lf-lang/embedded-lab/src/README.md

 ## Institutions Using the Labs

-The embedded systems labs with Lingua Franca have been used by institutions around the world, including the following (listed alphabetically):
+The embedded systems labs with Lingua Franca have been used by various courses at institutions around the world, including the following (listed alphabetically):

 - **Arizona State University** — *CSE 522: Real-Time Embedded Systems*
 - **Southern Illinois University** — *ECE 424/540: Design of Embedded Systems*